AI agent reliability is a context problem

 Privacy and security

 Every context container has its own storage and MCP endpoint.
 Containers do not share state.
-Credentials are scoped per container, and a single container can hold multiple scoped credentials for different agents or deployments.
-None of them escalate to other containers, other users, or org-wide access.
+Credentials are scoped per container, and none of them escalate to other containers, other users, or org-wide access.
+The answer is the container boundary itself.

-Each context container has its own policies.
+Each container has its own policies.
 Credentials are scoped per container, with a per-credential tool allowlist on top.
 Your agent only ever sees the tools you granted, on the container the credential scopes to.
-Adding an agent to the loop does not loosen the controls that protect the source data; the scoped credential is the control.
+Access exists because someone granted it, and the grant is on record.

-Two layers are on the record: credential-side activity (every action an agent takes through a scoped credential) and management-side activity (container creation, sharing, archival, member changes).
-You see exactly what was done, when, and on whose authority.
-Compliance evidence, incident response, and customer-facing transparency all come from the same trail.
+Two layers are on the record: every action an agent takes through a scoped credential, and every management change (creation, sharing, archival, member changes).
+What was done, when, on whose authority.
+Compliance evidence, incident response, and customer-facing transparency come from the same trail.

 Need self-deployment, region pinning, or a custom DPA?
 Talk to us.